Now that you've reached fourth year, and could possibly leave school this year, you have some important decisions to make about your future.

 In 2019-2020, 10,963 16-19 olds started a Modern Apprenticeship in Scotland, with 18,438 already in training.

 You may need to take an aptitude test to get into some apprenticeships, particularly for craft and technician level apprenticeships in construction and engineering.
 For more information take a look at our Apprenticeship section.

 The pay rate for apprentices varies but you are entitled to at least the National Minimum Wage for apprentices.
-From April 2018 it is £3.70 an hour (for those aged under 19 or aged 19 and over in the first year of their apprenticeship).
-The basic pay rate for apprentices in year 2 is £5.90 an hour for 18-20 year olds, and £7.38 an hour for those aged over 21.
+At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £4.30 an hour (1 April 2021).

 You could decide to look for a job that doesn't include apprenticeship training.
 Opportunities are out there but they are limited due to the economic situation, and you may not get any recognised training.